Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

 \subsection{Main Challenges}

-The UCB algorithm builds on a sequence of estimates of the expected profits of decisions, where the profits are functions of the unknown attraction parameters.
+The UCB algorithm builds on a sequence of estimates of the expected profits of decisions, where the expected profits depend on the unknown attraction parameters.
 Therefore, it is crucial to form increasingly accurate estimates of the attraction parameters.
 The first challenge arises from the estimation of attraction parameters $\bv$ in the MNL model.
-Because the inventory is limited, products may run out of stock over the time.
-Whenever stockout events occur, the assortment set available to all subsequent customers and thus their choice probabilities changes accordingly.
-This means that a customer's demand can be censored, if earlier customers already deplete certain products.
+Because the inventory is limited, products may run out of stock over time.
+Whenever stockout events occur, the assortment set available to all subsequent customers and thus their choice probabilities change accordingly.
+This means that a customer's demand can be censored if earlier customers already deplete certain products.
 In turn, the customer's choice may further change the assortment set and impact the choices of later customers.
 Worse yet, the assortment set depends on customers' random choices and is thus highly unpredictable; in principle, there can be exponentially many possible assortments that an arriving customer can face in a single inventory cycle.
 As a result, customers' choices display highly complicated substitution behaviors and intricate dependence, so their probability distributions are generally intractable.
 With such complicated choice observations, accurately estimating the attraction parameters is very challenging.
-In particular, standard maximum likelihood estimators do not have tractable finite-sample non-asymptotic theoretical guarantees.
-Although some other existing estimators in the online assortment optimization literature \citep[see][]{agrawal2019mnl} do have finite-sample guarantees, they are no longer valid in presence of product stockout events.
+For example, existing estimators in the online assortment optimization literature \citep[see][]{agrawal2019mnl} are no longer valid in presence of product stockout events.
 In \Cref{subsec-estimator}, we overcome the challenge by proposing novel consistent estimators for the reciprocals of attraction parameters (\ie, $1/\bv$).
 These estimators are based on the observation that certain summary statistics of customers' choices have tractable distributions parameterized by the reciprocals of attraction parameters.